mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### You have built a multiple regression model.
 Your model $R^{2}$ isn't as good as you wanted.
 For improvement, your remove the intercept term, your model $R^{2}$ becomes 0.8 from 0.3.
 Is it possible?
 How?

 Yes, it is possible.
 We need to understand the significance of intercept term in a regression model.
-The intercept term shows model prediction without any independent variable i.e. mean prediction ($\hat{y}$).
-The denominator of the formula of $R^{2}$ contains $\hat{y}$.
+The intercept term shows model prediction without any independent variable i.e. mean prediction ($\hat{\bar{y}}$).
+The denominator of the formula of $R^{2}$ contains $\bar{y}$.

 When intercept term is present, $R^{2}$ value evaluates your model with respect to to the mean model.
-In absence of intercept term $\hat{y}$, the model can make no such evaluation, with large denominator,
+In absence of intercept term, the model can make no such evaluation, with large denominator,

 $$
 R^2 =1 - \frac{\sum \left(y_{true} - y_{pred} \right)^2}{\sum \left(y_{true} \right)^2}
 $$

-Equation's value becomes smaller than actual, resulting in higher $R^{2}$.
+The value of the second component becomes smaller than actual because the denominator of the second component is bigger now and therefore it yields a higher $R^{2}$.

 #### How do you validate a machine learning model?